 Moving on I started looking into what this website provides and it seems to offer people with non-profitable websites the chance to improve their chances of long term financial success, through their websites.

 Further reading advised that you need a ‘curated’ website to be successful in Google, which can mean a number of things but in this case it simply means that your website needs to be “organized”.

-Next I moved on to what exactly Blog Curation provide you with, and there isn’t any mention on the site until you come to the Order Page, and that is where it gets really interesting!
-The prices are what I would call expensive to say the least because the reality is, this can all be done for free!
+Next I moved on to what exactly Blog Curation provide you with, and there isn’t any mention on the site until you come to the Order Page, and that is where it gets really interesting.

 This does not mean that it isn’t any good but I am always wary when you are paying for something which the WFHW team have no idea about.